pete-mba5/pete-mba5.github.io/_posts/2024-02-04-picture-of-the-day.markdown

 categories: jekyll update
 ---

-I prooved myself that I can run a marathon distance without drinking and eating.
+I proved myself that I can run a marathon distance without drinking and eating.
 I made it in 3:28.
 It was not bad for a heavy windy day.

 The question is, who has the time to run that much?